Backendless/ui-builder-library/components/bl-signature-pad-component/README.md

 <dl>
 <dt>Pen Color</dt>
-<dd>(text) Color used to draw the lines.
+<dd>Color used to draw the lines.
 If this field has any value, the Change Color button isn't displayed in the component.
 Can be determined by Pen Color Logic.</dd>
 <dt>Description</dt>
-<dd>(text) Value from this field will be used as the description.
+<dd>Value from this field will be used as the description.
 Can be determined by Description Logic.
 Defaults to "Sign Above".</dd>
 <dt>Save PNG Button Visibility</dt>
-<dd>(checkbox) Checkbox for determining whether the button is visible to the user or not.
+<dd>Checkbox for determining whether the button is visible to the user or not.
 Can be defined by Save PNG Button Visibility Logic.
 Checked by default.</dd>
 <dt>Save JPG Button Visibility</dt>
-<dd>(checkbox) Checkbox for determining whether the button is visible to the user or not.
+<dd>Checkbox for determining whether the button is visible to the user or not.
 Can be defined by Save JPG Button Visibility Logic.
 Checked by default.</dd>
 <dt>Save SVG Button Visibility</dt>
-<dd>(checkbox) Checkbox for determining whether the button is visible to the user or not.
+<dd>Checkbox for determining whether the button is visible to the user or not.
 Can be defined by Save SVG Button Visibility Logic.
 Checked by default.</dd>
 <dt>Save Signature Button Visibility</dt>
-<dd>(checkbox) Checkbox for determining whether the button is visible to the user or not.
+<dd>Checkbox for determining whether the button is visible to the user or not.
 Can be defined by Save Signature Button Visibility Logic.
 Unchecked by default.</dd>
 <dt>Clear Button Label</dt>
-<dd>(text) Label on the Clear button.
+<dd>Label on the Clear button.
 Defaults to "Clear".</dd>
 <dt>Change Color Button Label</dt>
-<dd>(text) Label on the Change Color button.
+<dd>Label on the Change Color button.
 Defaults to "Change Color".</dd>
 <dt>Undo Button Label</dt>
-<dd>(text) Label on the Undo button.
+<dd>Label on the Undo button.
 Defaults to "Undo".</dd>
 <dt>Save PNG Button Label</dt>
-<dd>(text) Label on the Save PNG button.
+<dd>Label on the Save PNG button.
 Defaults to "Save as PNG".</dd>
 <dt>Save JPG Button Label</dt>
-<dd>(text) Label on the Save JPG button.
+<dd>Label on the Save JPG button.
 Defaults to "Save as JPG".</dd>
 <dt>Save SVG Button Label</dt>
-<dd>(text) Label on the Save SVG button.
+<dd>Label on the Save SVG button.
 Defaults to "Save as SVG".</dd>
 <dt>Save Signature Button Label</dt>
-<dd>(text) Label on the Save Signature button.
+<dd>Label on the Save Signature button.
 Defaults to "Save Signature".</dd>
 </dl>

 ### Events